 The Company has completed a split of its share capital since 31 December 2020.
-This share split applied to all shares and options on issue prior to the Offer.
-The table below sets out the shares, the share split and the issue of the shares from Offer.
+This share split applied to all shares and options on issue prior to the IPO.
+The share split was two (2) shares for every one (1) share held.